analogdevicesinc/ai8x-training/README.md

 ### Limitations of AI85 Networks

 The AI85 hardware does not support arbitrary network parameters.
 Specifically,
-* Dilation, groups, depth-wise separable convolutions, and batch normalization are not supported.
+* Dilation, groups, depth-wise convolutions, and batch normalization are not supported. *Note: Batch normalization should be folded into the weights.*

 * `Conv2d`: